 As you might expect, up-dates and new information are always sought.
 Even a simple thought shared can help build the site's content for all who love travel.

-Featured advice: Looking after your things and avoiding theft - It can be a scary world out there and it need not be.
+Featured advice: Travel Insurance - the pit falls and where and how to get the best deal on backpackers travel insurance.
+Looking after your things and avoiding theft - It can be a scary world out there and it need not be.
 Even minor theft can taint a really good trip.
 Don't let the bastards get their hands on your worldly goods.
 A guide to keeping everything safe and sound.
 Or at least as much as you can.

 Travel Independent .info is an independent, non-commercial site by travellers for travellers to encourage people of all ages to travel independently and give them the information they need to feel confident about it.
 It is not a blog endlessly updated with ramblings, there are no twitter links or flashy layouts - only what's important to get you 'on the road'.

 This intro has been included as the first thing you might read so it may perhaps provide inspiration and so I /we may communicate the motives for creating this site.
 That 'I' word is used a few times in this intro, but nowhere else.
 The rest of the site is not about personal travels or inflating a sense of achievement.
 It's created with contributions from many, grows weekly and is about sharing knowledge that makes any trip achievable and enjoyable.
 If you are planning to go travelling independently (short or long term) and are perhaps a little apprehensive, this site is for you.
 So please read on through this section as something to bear in mind when looking at the following pages, or... see chapter headings to the left to skip this preface.